-A healthy breakfast doesn't have to be time consuming or labor intensive, and this roasted sweet potato and kale frittata dotted with goat cheese is neither of those things.
-If you have half an hour to spare, you have time to make a nutritious and filling meal before heading out the door.
+A healthy breakfast doesn't have to be time consuming or labor intensive, and the best frittata recipes are neither.
+Nutritious, filling, and dotted with creamy goat cheese, this roasted sweet potato and kale frittata will take you only half an hourbefore heading out the door.

 Maybe you're avoiding gluten, or maybe just want that iconic fluffy, creamy, custardy, rich quiche filling without the carb-heavy crust.
 Either way, say hello to your new favorite breakfast recipe: the ultimate crustless quiche.